fdeblasio/pokeemerald-expansion/notes.md

 ```

 ## Known Bugs
+- #000 ?????????? sometimes shows up at the end of the Pokédex
 - When using items, the text box will be empty at the end.
 This is caused by some of the code changes from speeding up the text
 - Items in the Battle Pyramid's Battle Bag/held items in the Battle Pike are turning into Poke Balls
     - Seems to happen after trainer battles?